VarshaChahal/CSRF_demo/README.md

 ![Pasted image 20231102224023](https://github.com/VarshaChahal/SameOriginPolicy_experiments/assets/17961153/928737f6-be35-42c8-8ff1-d58a134c378b)

 Browser CORS error: it says the fetch failed.
 The request reached the server though.
-That should be enough for my CSRF attack.
+That should be enough for the CSRF attack.
 ![Pasted image 20231102223707](https://github.com/VarshaChahal/SameOriginPolicy_experiments/assets/17961153/95c7d296-f621-4c42-a7f9-5c3d3050aff1)